chrismaille/outpak/README.md

 If you do not inform the path for the `pak.yml` file, Outpak_ will attempt to find it in the current directory.
 You can also you can set the `OUTPAK_FILE` environment variable for where the `pak.yml` file is located.

+You can also, use the `--quiet` option to run pip in silent mode.

 ### Further reading

 Please check full documentation in [Read the Docs](http://outpak.readthedocs.io/)